Getting attribution right for retail marketers is a challenge.

 The retail buyer journey is now very often a complex one involving a wide range of touchpoints both on and offline, using multiple devices and involving a wide range of media options that very often rely heavily on their own measurement data.

-So how do you ensure that you select the right attribution solution in retail?
+So how do you ensure that you select the right retail and ecommerce attribution solution?
 We believe there are 5 key areas of focus as follows: